 Request frame shall be 0 (i.e., the MIC Length subfield of the MIC Control field of the FTE is set to 3).
 The

 Element Count subfield of the MIC Control field of the FTE shall be set to 0.(#915)

+If the FILS authentication protocol is used, then the EDP non-AP MLD shall not encrypt the (Re)Association Request frame using the AEAD algorithm as described in 12.11.2.6.2 (Re)Association Request for FILS key confirmation.

 (…existing texts…)